smarinrojas/smarinrojas.github.io/index.md

-# Deep Learning for coders with Fast AI & Pytorch
+# Deep Learning for coders with Fast AI and Pytorch